Skip to Content

 Step 1.
 Prepare the Lemons

 Wash and dry two lemons.
 Use a grater or zester to collect the zest from both lemons.
-Set aside for later.
+Set the zest aside for later use.

 Cut the lemons in half and squeeze out the juice.
-Set the fresh lemon juice aside.
-From two lemon, you can get around 100ml of lemon juice.
+Set aside the fresh lemon juice.
+From two lemons, you can get around 100ml of lemon juice.

 limoncello tiramisu